jrfondren/getr-mercury/README.md

 # getrusage() wrapper
-- known to work on Linux
+- known to work on Linux (and Termux on Android, if using fork&exec)
 - created as my simple "time for x in {1..100}; ..." benchmarks were a lot less pleasant on OpenBSD.

 ## Mercury notes